-Gov. Snyder issues rare veto
+Gov. Snyder issues rare veto over delegate selection

 Gov. Rick Snyder on Friday handed down a rare veto of a bill that would have empowered legislative leaders to pick the majority of delegates to a federal constitutional convention — should one ever be called by Congress or the states.